 Jason Borges - email@example.com

 Jason Borges is a Massachusetts native, born and raised in a Luso-American family from Somerset, MA.
-He received his B.A. in Portuguese from the University of Massachusetts Dartmouth in 2014.
-He now returns as a Ph.D. candidate in Luso-Afro-Brazilian Studies and Theory since the fall of 2015.
-Also, he is currently a teaching fellow in the Department of Portuguese.
-His research interests are extremely broad but lately have been focusing on second language acquisition.
+He received his BA in Portuguese from the University of Massachusetts Dartmouth in 2014.
+He returned to the university as a PhD student in Luso-Afro-Brazilian Studies and Theory in Fall 2015 and is currently ABD, having defended his dissertation proposal, "'A gente fala bruto': Investigating the role of speakers’ perception and ethnic identity in Portuguese heritage language development and maintenance," in August 2019.
+Also, he is currently a Teaching Fellow in the Department of Portuguese.
 In his free time, he enjoys cooking, movies, travel, and learning new languages.

 Maria Clotilde Branco is from the island of Faial city of Horta in the Azores, Portugal.
 She attended elementary and secondary schools in Horta.
 She graduated from New Bedford High School.
 She holds a BA in Portuguese, with minors in Spanish and English, and an MA in Bilingual Education from the University of Massachusetts Dartmouth.
 She was a teacher of Spanish and Portuguese at Falmouth High School for over 30 years.
 She returned to the university as a PhD student in Luso-Afro-Brazilian Studies and Theory in Fall 2017.
 She is currently a Teaching Fellow in the Department of Portuguese.
 In her free time, she enjoys traveling, hiking and walking the beach.

 Yasmin Vasconcelos - firstname.lastname@example.org